ethereum/consensus-specs/specs/_features/eip7547/fork-choice.md

 ##### Extended `PayloadAttributes`

-`PayloadAttributes` is extended with the inclusion list transactions that are passed from the CL to the EL when requesting block constructions.
+`PayloadAttributes` is extended with the inclusion list transactions that are passed from the CL to the EL when requesting block construction.
 We change the content of `notify_forkchoice_updated` accordingly.

 ```python
 @dataclass